novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 There are bunch of parameters that we need in simple sequential model with fully connected layers:

 1. Generic type `T` is numeric type of the data which can be `Float`, `Double` or `Int`.
 Most of the time you need numbers with floating point.
 1. Random generator can be provided as contextual abstraction (given instance).
-It is used to initialize weights and biases for every layer.
+It is used to initialise weights and biases for every layer.
-1. Generic `U` is a type of opmization algorithm that we use in backpropagation part of the training cycle.
+1. Generic `U` is a type of optimisation algorithm that we use in back-propagation part of the training cycle.
 Also given as type class instance.
 1. `learningRate` and `batchSize` are hyper-parameters to be tuned externally.
-1. `weightStack` is a function that construct list of initial layers based on the provided earlier Layer configuration via method `add`. `weightStack` is called by `train` method to create inital list of weights, if weights are empty.
+1. `weightStack` is a function that construct list of initial layers based on the provided earlier Layer configuration via method `add`.
+It is not supposed to be called manually.
+The `weightStack` function is called by `train` method internally to create initial list of weights, if weights are empty.
 If they are not empty, they are reused.

-This is how user suppose to use such API:
+This is how a user is supposed to use such API:

 ```scala
 val accuracy = accuracyMetric[Float]